lake-wg/edhoc/draft-ietf-lake-edhoc.md

 CRED_x needs to be defined such that it is identical when used by Initiator or Responder.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.
 It is RECOMMENDED that the COSE 'kid' parameter, when used, refers to a specific encoding.
 The Initiator and Responder SHOULD use an available authentication credential (transported in EDHOC or otherwise provisioned) without re-encoding.
 If for some reason re-encoding of the authentication credential may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

-* When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
+* When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate encoded as a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}
 * When the authentication credential is a COSE_Key in a CWT, CRED_x SHALL be the untagged CWT.
 * When the authentication credential is a COSE_Key but not in a CWT, CRED_x SHALL be an untagged CCS.